nakayama-kazuki/202x/threejs/en/readme.md

 ### 3. Why Do Bent SkinnedMeshes Lack Vertices ?

 In <a href='https://pj-corridor.net/stick-figure/rubber-figure.html'>Rubber Figure</a> and <a href='https://pj-corridor.net/stick-figure/hand.html'>Hand</a>, `SkinnedMesh` is used to smoothly bend parts.
-So far, so good, but the problem was that bent parts did not intersect with raycasting.
+That worked nicely, except that bent parts no longer hit in ray-casting.
 While there was no information about this in the <a href='https://threejs.org/docs/#api/en/objects/SkinnedMesh'>documentation</a>, I wondered why.

 After researching forums and the <a href='https://github.com/mrdoob/three.js/blob/master/src/objects/SkinnedMesh.js'>implementation</a>, I understood that the actual vertex data is not changed, and the influence of bones is calculated and drawn.
 So, I created an `ExtrudeGeometry`  (<a href='https://threejs.org/docs/#api/en/geometries/ExtrudeGeometry'>reference</a>) using `SkinnedMesh.skeleton.bones` as rough alternative vertex data, and by dragging the intersection with raycasting, I was able to manipulate the rubber figure.